tauri-apps/cargo-mobile2/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Tauri-mobile
+about: Suggest an idea for cargo-mobile2
-title: ''
+title: ""
 labels: feature request
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**